matthiasgomolka/simfinapi/README.md

 ## What does simfinapi do?

-simfinapi wraps the <https://simfin.com/> Web-API to make SimFin data easily available in R.
+simfinapi wraps the <https://simfin.com/> Web-API to make ‘SimFin’ data easily available in R.

 *To use the package, you need to register at <https://simfin.com/login>
-and obtain a SimFin API key.*
+and obtain a ‘SimFin’ API key.*

 ## Example